Flax Seeds or Chia Seeds: Which Do I Feed My Horse?

-I’m often asked the question, “Should I feed my horse flax or chia seeds?”
+I’m often asked the question, “Should I feed my horse flax seeds or chia seeds?”

 My answer: “It depends on the reasons you’re adding omega-3s.”

 That was as clear as mud, wasn’t it?

 There are benefits to both, and whether you choose flax seeds or chia seeds depends on your horse and his or her needs.

 Flax seeds have been fed to horses for literally hundreds of years.
 It is mentioned as a food for horses in many of the re-printed equine veterinary books of the mid-1800s.
 Flax provides high amounts of omega-3 fatty acids and very low amounts of omega-6, with a total ratio of omega-3 to omega-6 of 3:1.

 As for macronutrients, vitamins and minerals, flax seed contains 40% fat, 30% fiber, 20% protein and small amounts of B1, manganese, magnesium, phosphorus, and copper.

 There are lots of opinions on how best to feed flax seeds.
 I feed flax seeds whole and have for years.
 I feed a wet feed, so the flax seeds get mixed and soaked with the rest of the foods.
 In the summer, this soaking can be for as little as five minutes.